ahmedrowaihi/next-mcp-browser/README.md

 ## Overview

-This repository contains the browser MCP module and related UI for your project.
+This repository contains the browser MCP module and related logic for your project.

 ## Browser MCP Module Structure

-All browser MCP-related logic and UI are now grouped under `lib/browser-mcp/` for clarity and maintainability.
+All browser MCP-related logic is grouped under `lib/browser-mcp/` for clarity and maintainability.

 **Structure:**